Select Your Bra Size Chart

 Cup Size: The letter, such as A, D, or G, represents the difference between your bust measurement and band size.

-Although the concept is similar in the US and UK systems, the specific sizing standards differ.
+Although the concept is similar in the United States and United Kingdom systems, the specific sizing standards differ.

-Key Differences Between US and UK Bra Size Charts
+Key Differences Between United States and United Kingdom Bra Size Charts

 1. Cup Size Variations

-- UK System: The UK cup sizing follows a similar progression but diverges after D. Instead of DDD, the UK uses E, F, FF, G, GG, and so forth.
+• United Kingdom System: The United Kingdom cup sizing follows a similar progression but diverges after D. Instead of DDD, the United Kingdom uses E, F, FF, G, GG, and so forth.
 This creates more intermediate sizes, allowing for finer adjustments in fit.

 Example:

-- A US 36G is roughly equivalent to a UK 36FF.
+• A United States 36G is roughly equivalent to a United Kingdom 36FF.

 2. Band Size Measurement

-- Both the US and UK measure the band size around the ribcage under the bust.
-However, the calculation methods differ slightly, which can result in discrepancies
+• Both the United States and United Kingdom measure the band size around the ribcage under the bust.
+However, the Bra size calculator methods differ slightly, which can result in discrepancies

-- UK brands tend to emphasize tighter bands for better support, while some US brands might add inches to the ribcage measurement to determine the band size.
+• United Kingdom brands tend to emphasize tighter bands for better support, while some United States brands might add inches to the ribcage measurement to determine the band size.

 Why the Differences Exist